 Understanding Female-Specific Treatment

-Drug and alcohol programs include female-specific treatment with a focus on gender-specific trauma and gender-specific support groups for ideal connection.
+Drug and alcohol programs which include female-specific treatment with a focus on gender-specific trauma and gender-specific support groups offer ideal connection for women.
 For example, women who have been sexually assaulted or have endured pregnancies and battled substance use disorders can be in a safe environment, sensitive to their healing needs.
-Studies have confirmed women endure mental and emotional challenges unique to them depending on social stereotypes and gender expectations.
+Studies have confirmed that women endure mental and emotional challenges unique to them depending on social stereotypes and gender expectations.

 Make a Call (855) 826-4464

 - OR -

 Why Gender-Specific Treatment Is Ideal For Women

 Female-specific treatment provides care with women’s individual needs in mind.
 These can include female group facilitators and female counselors or therapists.
 Substance disorders often co-exist with anxiety and depression that impact women more frequently than men.
 Themes like motherhood, changes in behavior due to hormonal imbalances, workplace challenges (sexism, or balancing work with motherhood), verbal, and physical and sexual abuse may be uncomfortable if discussed with men present.
 Female-specific groups allow the ultimate freedom of expression and can enhance overall trust in treatment programs.